Here are 5 ways to make Mother’s Day special while social distancing

 What’s something you’ve always wished you had time for?
 Maybe there’s a TV show that’s always felt like a guilty pleasure, or a movie you meant to see but never did.
 Maybe while the kids were around, you could never take a long bubble bath or finish a book.
 Turn your home into the ultimate spa; we’re talking candles, a glass of your favourite wine, a calming playlist, and whatever else inspires you.
 Maybe head out on a nature walk with no agenda but to connect with the outside world.
 This Mother’s Day, give yourself permission to have a day that’s all about celebrating you.

 If you feel inspired by new challenges, then try something you’ve never done in honour of Mother’s Day.
 With many of us at home right now, there are countless incredible opportunities to connect with a new community online and to sign up for free classes.
-Boomerang is offering a few interesting ones in the next few days, including jewellery repair, coffee brewing techniques, and yoga for all levels.
+Boomerang offers a variety of classes each month, including yoga for beginners, pilates and strength exercises.

 If you feel restless and ready to express yourself, use today to get creative.
 What art supplies do you already have at home in the cupboard?
 What could you do with that giant stack of magazines you’ve been meaning to recycle?
 Creating a collage, drawing, painting, or sculpting can all be great ways to connect with yourself and your body.
 By the way, you don’t need to be an art prodigy to enjoy this.
 Even if you’re bad at drawing, you may be surprised at how good it feels to create and express yourself without judgement.
 Give it a try.